Kunlong1994/lab3/Lab-05.md

 9. Assemble the parts, once the configuration makes sense, hot glue them together.
 Tip: don't hot glue the part where you'll attach the servo until you've attached the servo!

 **An option for making the "finger":**
-Now that you know how to use the laser cutter, draw something on the vector software to use a the "finger" — there are a lot of cool scrap materials available on the scrap pile, like acrylics that will work well for this.
+Now that you know how to use the laser cutter, draw something on the vector software to use as the "finger" — there are a lot of cool scrap materials available on the scrap pile, like acrylics that will work well for this.
 Make sure to adjust the speed, power, and frequency settings for the material you decide to use.

 ## Electronics

-Create this circuit.
-Bonus: use a prototoboard instead of a breadboard.
+Create a circuit to connect your toggle switch and servo to the metro mini.
+You can use this one or one you design on your own.
+Bonus: use a protoboard instead of a breadboard.

 [[https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/docs/circuit_image_lab5.png|alt=diagram with switch, servo, 9V battery, and Arduino]]